mattermost/docs/source/install/trouble_mysql.rst

     [2017/09/20 17:20:53 EDT] [EROR] Failed to ping DB retrying in 10 seconds err-Error 1044: Access denied for user 'mmuser'@'%' to database 'mattermost

 .. note:: Examine the error message closely.
-The user name displayed in the error message is the user identified in the ``DataSource`` element of the ``/opt/mattermost/config/config.jason`` file.
-For example, if the error message reads ``Access denied for user 'muser'@'%' ...`` you will know that you have misidentified the user as ``muser`` in the ``config.jason`` file.
+The user name displayed in the error message is the user identified in the ``DataSource`` element of the ``/opt/mattermost/config/config.json`` file.
+For example, if the error message reads ``Access denied for user 'muser'@'%' ...`` you will know that you have misidentified the user as ``muser`` in the ``config.json`` file.

 You can check if the user ``mmuser`` has access to the ``mattermost`` database in the following way: